 Emma Duggan, Finn Looney and Leon Kieran from St Annes Community College Killaloe pictured with Catherine Duffy, General Manager and Senior Vice President of Northern Trust at the launch of the StudentLife summit at Northern Trust operations at City East Plaza, Limerick.
 Picture Sean Curtin True Media.

-Biggest career guidance gathering, StudentLife Summit bound for Limerick
+Biggest career guidance gathering, StudentLife Summit in Limerick on November 17th

 Having industry role models engage directly with school students can be game-changing for young people as they approach critical career decisions, the launch of StudentLife Summit sponsored by Northern Trust, has heard.

 The Summit, which takes place at the University of Limerick Concert Hall on November 17th and is in association with the Bank of Ireland, Regeneron and the Defence Forces, will be the most innovative career guidance event of the year, attracting over 1,000 students to the Limerick venue.

 The event will see students meet and explore career options with employers, business leaders and innovators as well attend a range of inspirational talks from captains of industry.

 Held today at Northern Trust’s operations at City East Plaza, Limerick, the launch was a taste of what’s ahead for students next month as leading industry players, led by Catherine Duffy, General Manager and Senior Vice President of Northern Trust and Niall O’Leary, VP Regeneron gathered with event founder and CEO Rita Kelly, and Helen Raftery, CEO Junior Achievement Ireland and others, including students, to outline details of the StudentLife Summit.
 Also in attendance was StudentLife Summit MC, RTE’s Alan Short and renowned musician Liam O’Connor, who will also perform at the major gathering at UL next month.